About Forensic Services

 Property and Evidence

-Property and Evidence personnel receive, itemize, barcode, store, index sage keep, retrieve, and dispose of all evidence and property seized and impounded by the Department.
+Property and Evidence personnel receive, itemize, barcode, store, retrieve, and dispose of all evidence and property seized and impounded by the Department.
 They maintain the highest level in the standards of accountability and security, while providing traceable chain of custody movement at every step.
 Each day they travel to five other Police facility locations throughout the City of Scottsdale to pick up and deliver items.

 Currently the unit maintains over 200,000 items.
 Over 40,000 items are received each year, at a rate of approximately 3,300 items per month.
 These items are filed in 1,127 different storage locations, which include six refrigerators, one walk-in refrigerator, three freezers, four walk-in freezers, a weapons vault, a climate-controlled drug room, oversized safes, two vehicle bays, and a vehicle impound lot.
 In an average month, they will send 266 notification letters to claimants and serve 276 citizens at the customer service window.
 The item release rate is 1,186 items per month by way of release, destruction, and auction.

-View more Property & Evidence Information
+View more Property & Evidence Information (PDF)

 Quality Assurance